 When you buy a salvage car from a vehicle auction your goal is likely to be rebuilding it insuring it so it can be put back on the road again.

 However, the path to getting that done might not be as clear-cut as you might think.
-There are many questions that will need to be answered if you’re delving into the world of reconstructing salvage cars.
-Here are just a few tips on rebuilding and insuring them to get you started.
+There are many questions that will need answers if you’re delving into the world of reconstructing salvage cars.
+Here are just a few tips on rebuilding and insuring them.

 The exact requirements for a salvage inspection differ from one state to another.
 However, there’s a common thread that runs through nearly all of them: if your state requires you to have your rebuilt salvage car inspected before you can get it back on the road, the main concern of the official inspecting it will be that all your replacement parts are well-documented with bills of sale and receipts.

-As long as all your paperwork is in order and your car doesn’t show any serious flaws while it’s being inspected, you’ll likely pass, paving the way for your car to be reclassified as “rebuilt” or “reconstructed” instead of just “salvage.”
+As long as all your paperwork is in order and your car doesn’t show any serious flaws during the inspection.
+You’ll likely pass, paving the way for your car to be reclassified as “rebuilt” or “reconstructed” instead of just “salvage”.
 This means you’ll be able to register it just as you would any other car in your state.

 Insurance Companies Hate Rebuilt Salvage Cars